escaladesports/2019-website-boilerplate/README.md

 git push origin master
 ```

-Setup new Netlify site using your new repo (Note that your first build will likely fail until the rest of these instructions are completed)
+Setup new Netlify site using your new repo.
+Note that your first build will likely fail until the rest of these instructions are completed.
+Also make sure to input any environment variables you may need into Netlify or a `.env` file for local development.
+You can see suggested environment variables in the `.env.example` file.

 ```bash
 netlify link